 During the certification session, the nozzlemen shot the same dry-mix shotcrete proposed for use in the repair work into wood panels with steel reinforcing bars.
-Other skill parameters analyzed during the certification session were nozzling technique, distance, and angle of the nozzle from the receiving surface, and consistency of the freshly applied shotcrete mixture.
+Other skill parameters analyzed during the certification session were nozzling technique, distance, angle of the nozzle from the receiving surface, and consistency of the freshly applied shotcrete mixture.
 A few days later, the shotcrete panels were cored and sawed to evaluate the following characteristics:

-Reinforcing bar encasement: The evaluation of the reinforcing bar encasement was based on the "Core Grade System" in ACI 506.2-95.
+Reinforcing bar encasement: The evaluation of the reinforcing bar encasement was based on the Core Grade System in ACI 506.2-95.

-Homogeneity of the shotcrete: Any shotcrete surface of $25 \times 25 \text{ mm} (1 \times 1 \text{ in.})$ on the three sawed faces of the panel had to include visible aggregate of nominal diameter of 2.5 mm (0.1 in.) (the first
+Homogeneity of the shotcrete: Any shotcrete surface of $1 \times 1$ in.
+(25 x 25 mm) on the three sawed faces of the panel had to include visible aggregate of nominal diameter of 0.1 in.
+(2.5 mm) (the first 0.80 in.
+[20 mm] from the bottom of the wood panel was not considered in this evaluation because of coarse aggregate rebound in the first bedding layer of the shotcrete).

-Figure 3: Removing deteriorated concrete.
+Fig. 3: Removing